JWG’s RegTech Capital Markets Conference – 7 February 2020

 Andrew lives in the New Forest, has been married to Yvonne for over 25 years, and has three children – Thomas, Victoria & Daniel.

-Stephan Niermann is an internationally experienced senior Compliance/Anti Financial Crime Executive and independent Governance & Compliance Consultant.
+Stephan Niermann is Head of Group Compliance at the mobile bank N26.
 Previously he was Managing Director and Chief Compliance Officer at J.P.
 Morgan AG.
 Prior to that he held various senior management positions at Commerzbank Group and former WestLB Group with tenures in London and Luxembourg.

 He has an extensive experience in leading global compliance teams and managing regulatory matters, including planning, implementing and operating scalable best in class Compliance & AFC Management Systems.
 Stephan is advocating an innovative, process driven and solution-oriented compliance approach.